 - 10-12 slices Wright Brand Bacon Hickory Smoked

 - Maple Syrup for glaze

-Preheat your smoker/grill to indirect heat at 250F.
-Add some wood chips or wood chunks to the smoker for added smoke flavor.
+- Preheat your smoker/grill to indirect heat at 250 degrees F. Add some wood chips or wood chunks to the smoker for added smoke flavor.

-Add your Texas Twinkies to the smoker and let cook for about 90 minutes or until the bacon has become dark amber and crispy.
+- Add your Texas Twinkies to the smoker and let cook for about 90 minutes or until the bacon has become dark amber and crispy.

 - During the last 10 minutes of cooking, glaze the outside of each Twinkie with maple syrup and let cook to get a nice sheen.